larspetrus/Roofpig/README.md

 Typically an animated cube shows some moves solving the cube to a desired state.

-The basic Roofpig usage is to (1) define that 'finished' state, and (2) the moves to get there.
+The basic Roofpig usage is to define (1) that finished state, and (2) the moves to get there.

 **Cubexp**